 Your grooming brushes work hard, and taking a little time to care for them not only helps them last longer but is also essential for your horse's health.
 Using a dirty brush can spread skin irritations and re-distribute the very dirt and oil you’re trying to remove.
 This undoes all your hard work and can even contribute to skin problems like rain rot or fungus.
 A clean set of brushes is your best partner in achieving a healthy, gleaming coat.
 They pick up dirt more effectively, distribute natural oils evenly, and feel better on your horse's skin, making the entire experience more pleasant for them.
 By building a simple cleaning and storage routine, you protect your investment in quality tools and make grooming a healthier, more effective practice.
 It’s a fundamental part of responsible horse care that pays off with every stroke, ensuring your grooming time is productive, beneficial, and safe for your horse's sensitive skin.

-Your Daily Cleaning Routine
+A Quick Daily Cleaning Routine

 After each grooming session, take a minute to knock the loose hair and dust out of your brushes.
 A metal curry comb or a dedicated brush cleaning tool works wonders for this.
 Simply scrape it across the bristles of your body brushes and hard brushes to pull out trapped debris.
 For softer brushes, you can tap them firmly against a clean, hard surface.
 This quick daily habit prevents buildup, making your deep cleans easier and ensuring you aren't just moving dirt around during your next grooming session.
 It’s a small step that makes a big difference in the effectiveness of your tools and the health of your horse’s coat.

-How to Deep Clean and Disinfect
+How to Deep Clean and Disinfect Your Brushes

 For a true deep clean, give your brushes a bath every few weeks, or more often if your horse has a skin condition.
 Start by using your curry comb to remove as much hair and dirt as possible.
 Then, wash them in a bucket of warm water with a gentle soap, like a mild dish soap.
 It's important to wash the brushes before disinfecting to clear away any organic material that can harbor germs.
 After rinsing thoroughly, you can soak them in a disinfectant solution.
 A simple mix of one part white vinegar to two parts water works well and is gentle on most bristles.
 Let them soak for about 10 minutes before the final rinse.

-Properly Store and Dry Your Brushes
+The Right Way to Store and Dry Brushes

 Proper drying is key to preventing mold and mildew from growing in your brushes, especially those with wooden handles.
 After their final rinse, shake out any excess water and lay them bristle-side down on a clean towel in a well-ventilated area.
 Avoid placing them in direct sunlight for too long, as it can damage wooden handles and make natural bristles brittle.
 Once they are completely dry, store them in a clean, covered grooming tote or box.
 Don’t forget to wipe out the tote itself regularly.
 This keeps your freshly cleaned brushes from picking up dust and dirt before you even get back to the barn.